Capital icon

 • Balance Platform Capital Grant Initiation role

-Capabilities Make sure that your user have the following capabilities:
+Capabilities Make sure that your user has the following capabilities:

 • getGrantOffers